dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 to see what settings have been changed from their defaults for a particular game.

-!!! tip "Walk before you run"
+!!! tip "A word of advice"

     It's best not to change the primary configuration while you're still a beginner.
 Even more experienced DOSBox users are generally better off